 When InstructionInformation is used with no code or with code “CHQB” , then it will be translated to MT field 72 with code /ACC/.

 InstructionForNextAgent.InstructionInformation may be present without code in case the information is originated from an MX message or could contain codes like /REC/, /INT/ or /ProprietaryCode/ if the element results from a translation MT to MX or if the user replicates in MX the MT practices from field 72.
-When InstructionInformation is originated from MX, it will be translated with the code /REC/ to MT.
+When InstructionInformation is originated from MX without /Code/, it will be translated with the code /REC/ to MT.

-The codes /FIN5/ followed by BIC can be found in InstructionForNextAgent.InstructionInformation from a previous translation MT to MX.
-Although they should have been be removed from the receiver side when the next leg of the payment was created unless the same code is used in MX to inform the receiver of the message where to claim the money in a serial scenario (54A BIC being different from the receiver’s BIC, although from MX to MT there is no check on the BIC’s value following the code).
+The codes /FIN53/ followed by BIC can be found in InstructionForNextAgent.InstructionInformation from a previous translation MT to MX.
+Although they should have been be removed from the receiver side when the next leg of the payment was created unless the same code is used in MX to mimic in MX the specific MT scenario where 53A/BIC is translated to InstructionForNextAgent/FIN53A/ (scenario described in METAFCT001 in MT103 to pacs.008).There is no check on the BIC’s value following the code.
 But this is not encouraged as it is a misuse of the standards.
-Code /FIN5/ and the BIC information is translated back to field 5A by another function.
+Code /FIN53/ and the BIC information is translated back to field 53A by another function.
+Refer also to SubfunctionInstructionForNextAgent for more information on the extraction of /FIN53/ related information.

 PreviousInstructingAgent1,2,3 exist already in MT and are transported with the code /INS/followed by BIC or Name in field 72 or they could be defined for the first time in an original MX message.
 From an original MX message, if the postal address is present, it must be a structured postal address while if the presence of these agents in MX is already resulting from an MT to MX translation, only a unstructured postal address (eg., AddressLine) is present with value “NOTPROVIDED”.
 Nevertheless the translation MX to MT will ignore the PostalAddress as this information is currently not available in MT.
 BIC is the preferred option for the translation.